 The program of study requires long hours standing and periods of intense concentration.
-If you have a medical condition that may adversely affect your attendance or ability to concentrate, please inform the Registrar, Office Manager of your location or Program Director.
+If you have a medical condition that may adversely affect your attendance or ability to concentrate, please consult your physician, and inform the Registrar, Office Manager of your location or Program Director.